julien-arino/3MC-PIMS-ICMS-Winnipeg-2025/application.md

 title: Application
 layout: page
 ---
-The School can only accomodate a limited number of participants with funding.
+The School can only accommodate a limited number of participants with funding.
 As a consequence, an application process to attend the School is in place.
 Applications for students not based in Canada closed on October 15th 2024.
-Applicants were contacted mid-November, once all applications had been reviewed.

 # Deadlines